iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ### License Management

 Each IOMesh cluster has a license with a unique serial number.
 You need to [activate the license](https://www.iomesh.com/license) for each IOMesh cluster respectively.
-For other operations, refer to [Updating ]
+For other operations, refer to [Update License]()